 The trunk of the tree and its branches are the paths taken by each person in life.
 If a path is considered to be a “wrong road”, this is represented by broken and gnarly branches, which through making better decisions can be corrected.

 In their traditions, to mature spirituality meant overcoming obstacles and correcting mistakes.
-This is also a reason for the tree of life, and the oak, being a strong symbol of rebirth and change.
+This is also a reason for the tree of life, being a strong symbol of rebirth and change.

 The Tree of Life Today